Skip to main content

 • Research designs

-You must successfully complete the taught component of the programme before progressing to Stage 2 where assessment is:
+You must successfully complete the taught component of the programme before progressing to the dissertation (15,000 words).

 How will I be supported?

-All Modules within the Programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Blackboard, on which students will find course materials and links to related materials.
-Students will be supervised when undertaking their dissertation.
+All modules are comprehensively supported by Cardiff University’s Virtual Learning Environment (VLE) Blackboard, where you’ll find course materials and links to related materials.
+You’ll be supervised when undertaking your dissertation.
 Supervision will include scheduled regular meetings to discuss progress, provide advice and guidance; and provide written feedback on draft dissertation contents.

 Feedback